MVP-Labs/data-token/README.md

 ### examples and tutorials

-We provide several use cases, including cross-site data collaboration (between enterprizes) and edge federated learning (between users), see the [examples](. /examples).
+We provide several use cases, including cross-site data collaboration (between enterprises) and edge federated learning (between users), see the [examples](. /examples).
 We also design a smart data grid for serving private machine learning of sensitive data assets, see the [Compute-to-Data](https://github.com/ownership-labs/Compute-to-Data).
 With DataToken combined, data owners can quickly define allowed AI services and the data grid will automatically verify the external data usage requests.
 Third-party scientists can start remote executions and get results on data they cannot see.
 In other words, data owners run the codes on-premise and thus monetize the computation rights of private data.